 Life lessons we can learn from environmental sustainability

 When we see or hear the word “sustainability” we tend to think of only renewable fuel sources, reduction in carbon emissions, environmental protection, etc., without thinking about how each individual could sustain their own life.
-Although sustainability can protect the natural environment and human and ecological health without compromising our way of life, we can use its principles to preserve our emotional and mental well-being if we employ our talents to full effect and continuously generate income, joy, contentment, fulfillment, etc.
+Although sustainability can protect the natural environment and human and ecological health without compromising our way of life, we can use its principles to enhance our emotional well-being, employ our talents to full effect, and continuously generate joy, contentment, fulfillment, income, etc.

 From the perspective of environmental science, sustainability focuses on meeting the demands of present generations without compromising the ability of future generations to meet their own demands.
 A good example that illustrates the ill-effects of unsustainable living is when a pharmaceutical company discharges highly concentrated and polluted wastewater into a nearby river used by people who live around the vicinity of the river.

 Probably, the company’s intention is to avoid short-term costs of properly disposing such wastewater into a different—but distant—body of water not used by people; however, discharges, especially if done consistently, could lead to water-borne diseases and other expenses that have been known to create significant long-term environmental damage on both the people who consume polluted water, and the water environment (river) itself.

 One great quality environmentally sustainable nations have is that they effectively conserve their natural resources, and survive pretty well on income generated from their resources—which can be divided into renewable and non-renewable (you can read about renewable and non-renewable resources here).
 In summary, sustainable nations use their resources in ways that preserve/conserve them indefinitely.